-The Faculty of Information is considered to be among the world’s leading information and knowledge management schools.
-It is a Tier One Member of iSchool, an international association of universities that lead and promote programs for the information field worldwide.
-The Faculty is adept at educating both professional practitioners and researchers, and offers exceptional programs year-round in various disciplines.
+The Faculty of Information is one of the world’s leading information schools.
+It is a member of iSchool, an international association of universities that lead and promote programs in information fields.
+The Faculty educates both information professionals and researchers with exceptional programs in multiple disciplines.

-We are proud to have maintained the internationally-recognized American Library Association (ALA) accreditation since 1937, produced the first PhD program in Information Studies in Canada, established the first iSchool in Canada and the only English-language Master’s program in Museum Studies in Canada.
+The Faculty is proud to have maintained its internationally-recognized American Library Association (ALA) accreditation since 1937, produced the first PhD program in Information Studies in Canada, established the first iSchool in Canada and the only English-language Master’s program in Museum Studies in Canada.
 The UofT Faculty of Information is a Tier One Member of iSchool, an international association of universities that lead and promote programs for the information field worldwide.

 In the Heart of the City